 Let’s say for example, that you and your family are die-hard Pico Panthers fans.
 You try to attend as many games as possible but life can often get in the way.
 As a fan, wouldn’t you love to receive a Facebook message announcing team updates, last-minute ticket deals or a chance to win signed merch, before it’s on the news and before everyone else?
 Through your responses to this messaging, allows for contextual data collection.
 With your collected responses, the team will better know your interests and in turn, can send to you more relevant content instead of just a blast mass message that has no personalized feel.

-The difference between success and failure in the sports industry and specifically within SportsTech, can be measured by what’s being done with the data.
+The difference between success and failure in the sports industry and specifically within SportsTech, can be measured by what’s being done with the fan data.
 And fans will reward the teams that do it right.
-The ability to consume the data and make sense of it is the key to seizing new opportunities within the fandom.
+The ability to study and make sense of the data is the key to seizing new opportunities within fandoms.
 AI in sports won’t add a robotic feel to the communication between team and fan, it will only enhance it if utilized correctly.

 Want to learn more about AI in Sports?
 Schedule a demo.